HeroEngineer09/Kahoot/README.md

 Kahoot Auto Answer Script - User Guide

 Welcome to the Kahoot Auto Answer Script!
-This tool will help you answer Kahoot questions with the assistance of GPT-4.
+This tool will help you answer live Kahoot questions with the assistance of GPT-4.
 To get started and use the latest version of the script, follow the instructions below:

 Download the Script
 Download the latest version of the Kahoot Auto Answer script from the provided link.
 It will be in the form of a .exe file, making it easy to run on Windows.